Botanical Ingredient

 Did You Know

 Yarrow's botanical name, Achillea, refers to the Greek hero Achilles.
-Ancient accounts describe him using yarrow to treat the wounds of his soldiers during the Trojan War — a tradition echoed across countless cultures on every continent where the plant grows wild.
+Ancient accounts describe him using yarrow for his soldiers during the Trojan War — a tradition echoed across countless cultures on every continent where the plant grows wild.

 Our Sourcing